roeeoz/gptQuest/README.md

 ## Deploy the app
-You should have an app services which is configured to pull and has authentication configured az acr login -n roozcontainerregistry docker build . --file WebApp.Dockerfile --tag roeeozacrdef.azurecr.io/gptquest:latest docker push roeeozacrdef.azurecr.io/gptquest:latest
+You should have an app services which is configured to pull and has authentication configured az acr login -n roeeozacrdef docker build . --file WebApp.Dockerfile --tag roeeozacrdef.azurecr.io/gptquest:latest docker push roeeozacrdef.azurecr.io/gptquest:latest